-In accordance with the Mission of Neumann University and the Division of Arts and Sciences, it is the mission of the Biology/Clinical Laboratory Science track to:
+In accordance with the Mission of Neumann University and the School of Arts and Sciences, it is the mission of the Biology/Clinical Laboratory Science track to:

 The primary goal of the Biology/CLS track is to provide excellent undergraduate professional education in clinical laboratory science.

 - Provide students with a broad educational background by using a variety of resources and experiences.

 - Provide a comprehensive undergraduate curriculum based on current trends.

 - Maintain the level of quality of instruction in the clinical laboratory science courses by including the latest in technological advances.

 - Develop in students the professional attitudes and ethics required of clinical laboratory scientist.

 - Educate the students in the merits of continuing professional education.